-Choosing a dog grooming school is a feat on its own.
+Deciding on which dog grooming academy to attend is a feat on its own.
 Since there are so many to choose from, we’ve narrowed down a quick guide to finding the ideal school for your lifestyle.
-Read on and choose a grooming course that works for you!
+Read on to find out how to choose a dog grooming school that’s right for you!

-Make sure you write down a long list of potential schools – you don’t want to choose from 3 options only to find that you’ve been ripped off by a greedy campus!
+Make sure you write down a long list of potential schools.
+Compare accredited online grooming schools – you don’t want to choose from 3 options only to find that you’ve been ripped off by a greedy campus!

 Make a Short List